raphaelrpl/eows/doc/authentication.md

 The OAuth2 specification is a flexible framework standard that describes a set of grants for a client app to acquire an access token to authenticate a request to API endpoint and use it to access protected resources.

 - Resource owner (User) - Entity capable of granting access to some portion of their account;
-- Resource Server (API Server) - Server that provides protected resources, capable of accepting and responding request to protect resources using *access_tokens*;
+- Resource Server (API Server) - Server that provides protected resources, capable of accepting, validating and responding request to protect resources using *access_tokens*;
-- Client - Application making protected resource requests on behalf of the resource owner and with its authorization;
+- Client - Application making protected resource requests on behalf of the resource owner and with its authorization:
+  * Public - Represents clients that are cannot maintain the confidentiality of a *client_secret*.
+In other words, the secret is not used for these apps (Mobile Apps and Javascripts apps).

+  * Confidential - Represents clients which have hability to maintain the confidentiality of the *client_secret*.
+Typically, they are applications that the source code is not accessible to users. (web-apps)

 - Authorization Server - Server handler, issuing *access tokens* to the client after successfully authenticating the resource owner.
 The user approves or denies the request.

 The OAuth2 concepts has multiple grant type implementations: